-I love reading historical fiction, but that wasn’t always the case until a couple years ago despite the fact that I have always had a lifelong love of history, itself.
+I love reading historical fiction, but that wasn’t always the case until a couple of years ago despite the fact that I have always had a lifelong love of history, itself.
 Daisy Goodwin has a gift of bringing people of the past like the young nineteenth-century monarch, Queen Victoria, to life.
-Her writing style is so captivating that you’re instantly swept into young Alexandrina Victoria’s life as she ascends the throne at the mere age of 18 as Queen Victoria.
+Goodwin’s words will sweep you into young Alexandrina Victoria’s life as she ascends the throne at the mere age of 18 as Queen Victoria.
 The novel, aptly named Victoria, is inspired by her diaries.

 It was unimagined in that day and age that a female that was sheltered and a small in stature could rule Great Britain, let alone an empire.

 Queen Victoria defied all of the odds that were stacked up against her, including Sir John Conroy and her mother’s drive for power.
 Conroy and the Duchess tried to control and influence Victoria with their Kensington System.
 The Kensington System was a strict and elaborate set of rules that were designed by Princess Victoria of Saxe-Coburg-Saalfeld, Duchess of Kent, along with her attendant, Sir John Conroy.
 Queen Victoria was determined to free herself from her mother’s influence by having her bed removed from the room that she had always shared with her mother.
 She also started meeting with ministers alone despite her mother’s wishes.

 I understand that the mention of Queen Victoria often conjures the image of a bitter, humorless, imperious, frumpy, and aging woman, but the book depicts someone that was the complete opposite.
 She was a vibrant, opinionated, and feisty woman that was succeeded to the throne despite her youth.
 She had her flaws, but her admirable traits are what later won her respect and admiration.